GSA/digitalgov.gov/content/posts/2013-05-16-api-release-kit.md

   - U.S. Department of Labor
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/250-x-86-API-letter-blocks-23575697-Hemera-Technologies-PhotoObjects.net-Thinkstock-87667306.jpg" alt="Children's building blocks letters spelling A P I." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/250-x-86-API-letter-blocks-23575697-Hemera-Technologies-PhotoObjects.net-Thinkstock-87667306.jpg" alt="Children's building blocks letters spelling A P I." %}

 These are the elements you should include in your federal API release.

 ## Homepage

 Each of your public APIs needs a page to serve as a hub to provide access to all information and tools associated with it.
 By using the page’s sidebar, footer, and sub pages, you can directly include or link to each of the following components that exist for the API.
 This allows for ready discovery of anything a potential developer may need, minimizing the effort that is asked of them and maximizing the adoption.
 This API homepage should be a webpage, not a downloadable Word or PDF file, in order to provide ease of use as well as a further degree of permanence.

 Your team should decide which of the following elements to include with your API, recognizing that ensuring a well-rounded and fully functional developer experience is the best recipe for your API’s success.
 The below list represents elements you should assemble with each API.
 Examples and suggested tools are included and can be readily copied and improved upon between agencies.

 ## Documentation